incsilva/incsilva/README.md

 ### Hi, I’m Alberi Silva

-- 💡 I'm in the last period of the "informática" technical course
+- 💡 I'm in the last period of the 'informática' technical course
 - 🌱 I’m currently learning JAVA and JavaScript
 - 🛠 I'm developing a System collaboratively